-Rabbi Yaakov Lehrfield has the full right to sell and to lease by transactions, as he deems fit and proper and for such time which he believes necessary in accordance with all detailed terms and detailed forms as explained in the general authorization contract which have been given this year to Rabbi Yaakov Lehrfield, to sell the Chometz.
+Rabbi Yaakov Lehrfield has the full right to sell, and to lease by transactions as he deems fit and proper for such time he believes necessary in accordance with all detailed terms and forms as explained in the general authorization contract which has been given this year to Rabbi Yaakov Lehrfield, to sell the Chometz.
 This general authorization is made a part of this agreement.

-Also I hereby give Rabbi Yaakov Lehrfield full power and authority to appoint a substitute in his stead with full power to sell and to lease as provided herein.
-The above given power is in conformity with all Torah and
+Also, I hereby give Rabbi Yaakov Lehrfield full power and authority to appoint a substitute in his stead with full power to sell Chometz and to lease as provided herein.
+The above given power is in conformity with all Torah and Rabbinical regulations and laws, and also in accordance with laws of the State of New York and of the United States.
+And to this I hereby affix my signature on March\\\\\\2018.